numpy/numpy/doc/source/reference/arrays.ndarray.rst

 .. note::

-   Matrix operators ``@`` and ``@=`` were introduced in Python 3.5 following :pep:`465` and are available since NumPy 1.10.0.
+   Matrix operators ``@`` and ``@=`` were introduced in Python 3.5 following :pep:`465`, and the ``@`` operator has been introduced in NumPy 1.10.0.
 Further information can be found in the :func:`matmul` documentation.

 Special methods
 ===============